-Non-Invasive Prenatal Testing involves looking at cell-free foetal (cffDNA) in the mothers blood.
+Non-Invasive Prenatal Testing involves looking at cell-free fetal (cffDNA) in the mothers blood.
 This is genetic material that is released by the and circulates in a woman's blood during pregnancy.
-CffDNA generally reflects the genetic makeup of the developing baby (foetus).
-The technology employed in this test detects abnormalities in foetal DNA after it is purified from the pregnant woman's blood.
+CffDNA generally reflects the genetic makeup of the developing baby (fetus).
+The technology employed in this test detects abnormalities in fetal DNA after it is purified from the pregnant woman's blood.

-The test can accurately identify chromosome disorders in a developing foetus, including the presence of extra chromosomes (trisomies) such as Down syndrome (trisomy 21), Edwards syndrome (trisomy 18), and Patau syndrome (trisomy 13).
-The extra genetic material present in these conditions affects the development of the foetus and causes characteristic signs, symptoms, and complications in later life.
+The test can accurately identify chromosome disorders in a developing fetus, including the presence of extra chromosomes (trisomies) such as Down syndrome (trisomy 21), Edwards syndrome (trisomy 18), and Patau syndrome (trisomy 13).
+The extra genetic material present in these conditions affects the development of the fetus and causes characteristic signs, symptoms, and complications in later life.

 Down syndrome is the most common of the three trisomies detected by NIPT and is a condition that can vary significantly in severity from person to person.
 Edwards syndrome and Patau syndrome are more rare and more severe, with most affected babies dying within weeks or months of birth.
 This test may be used to identify other rare conditions resulting from an extra chromosome or missing piece of chromosome (microdeletion).

 Non-Invasive Prenatal Testing (NIPT) may also detect an extra sex chromosome if this abnormality is present.
 One example is , resulting from two X chromosomes and one Y chromosome.
 For more on this and other rare chromosome disorders, see the Related Pages tab.